H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 ### 33.5.2 `cleanResponseForDisplay` Regression Fix — Commit 40-B Fix 4

-**Background.** Prior to commit 40-B fix 4, the `cleanResponseForDisplay` function in `main_brain.py` was insufficiently stripping model-identity artifacts from raw LLM output before the response reached the LM Synthesizer.
-When models produced self-referential prefixes in their raw responses — "As LLaMA, I would say...", "As Mistral, I think...", "I am a large language model (LLaMA 3.1)...", "As an AI assistant built on Mistral..." — these strings were surviving the cleaning step and reaching the synthesizer prompt.
-In cases where the synthesizer's identity guard was not fully effective (pre-Layer 3), these model-name strings leaked through to the final user-facing response as artifacts.
+Prior to commit 40-B fix 4, the `cleanResponseForDisplay` function in `main_brain.py` was insufficiently stripping model-identity artifacts from raw LLM output before the response reached the LM Synthesizer.
+Model self-referential prefixes — "As LLaMA, I would say...", "As Mistral, I think..." — were surviving the cleaning step and reaching the synthesizer prompt.

 **Fix applied (commit 40-B fix 4).** `cleanResponseForDisplay` was updated to: